FREQUENTLY ASKED QUESTIONS

 At the end of the day, there is no open adoption that looks the same as another.
 The important thing is that you be patient with the Birth Mother you are matched with; remember she has chosen you to adopt her child, which is the greatest gift I can conceive of.
 Everything will fall into place in the proper time, including the openness of the relationship.
 These things are dynamic and do change over time.

 A traditional Marshallese adoption looks very different from your view of what adoption is.
-For a good recourse and explanation, please visit this link: Marshallese Adoption Story.
+For a good recourse and explanation.

 Again, this is completely between the birth families and adoptive families to decide.
 Typically the adopting parents will send the birth parents updates and photos on the baby’s birthday and special holidays or occasions, such as Christmas, graduations, etc. Please remember that even if the birth parents do not reach out to you, updates are important to them!
 I cannot say this enough.